mondotDev/drumKit/README.md

     - Pulled VS Code from the mothballs and got everything synced
     - Added code base for project
     - Push this thing and start the green square journey

+## Day 2
+    - Video and notes for project.
+Break into code tomorrow